cncf/glossary/content/en/cloud-computing.md

 Cloud computing gives users the ability to access and use computing power in a remote physical location.
-Cloud providers like AWS, GCP, Azure, DigitalOcean, and others all offer third parties the ability to rent access to compute resources in multiple geographic locations.
-With a layer of [abstraction](/abstraction/) built on top of one another, this architecture is the foundation for primary service models like [IaaS](/infrastructure-as-a-service/), [PaaS](/platform-as-a-service/), and [SaaS](/software-as-a-service/).
+Cloud providers like AWS, GCP, Azure, DigitalOcean, and others all offer third parties the ability to rent access to compute resources in multiple geographic locations. for primary service models like [IaaS](/infrastructure-as-a-service/), [PaaS](/platform-as-a-service/), and [SaaS](/software-as-a-service/).

 ## Problem it addresses